Buying, Operating, & Maintaining AWOS

 Sharing Non-Federal AWOS Weather Data with the FAA and Aviation Community

-Automated Weather Observing Systems (AWOS) play an important role in providing the aviation community with current meteorological data.
+AWOS play an important role in providing the aviation community with current meteorological data.

 The FAA collects aviation-weather data from various sources.
 It then disseminates meteorological data products, such as METARs.
 Dissemination occurs via an FAA system known as "WMSCR" - the Weather Message Switching Center Replacement.

 Owners of AWOS III (or better) can share their data with the FAA and aviation community.
 To do so, they must contract (for a fee) with an FAA-approved third party service provider.
 The service providers collect METARs from individual AWOS, and then pass them on to WMSCR.

 Please refer to the AWOS / WMSCR FAQ (PDF) for further details, and view a list of FAA-approved third-party service providers (PDF).